diezep/diezep/README.md

 ## var diezep = new Diezep() 👋

 ### 💬 diezep.about
-  I'm a student of engineering in computer science at the Universidad de Guadalajara..
-Currently working in personal projects and learning all i can about programming technologies.

-### ⚡ diezep.lenguages
-  - Dart
-  - Python
-  - Javascript
-  - C++
-  - Java
-  - C#
+  Hello, my name is Diego Zepeda, I'm a student at the University of Guadalajara, and I am studying Computer Science.
+I like to be a developer when i can solve problems being a developer.
+I like to improve my skills everyday learning new things to be prepared for anything.

 ### ⚡ diezep.frameworks
   - Flutter